sagarjois/terraform-nginx/README.md

-The goal of this project is to easily run containerized nginx server on AWS using Terrafoerm.
+The goal of this project is to easily run containerized nginx server on AWS using Terraform.

 The instances are based on Debian Stretch.